-I am con-currently enrolled in D.O school working on my doctorate while going to Oriental Medical school working on my Masters.
+I am con-currently enrolled in D.O school working on my doctorate while having recently finished Oriental Medical school where I was working on my master's degree.
 Education is one of the most import aspects of my life.
 From a young age I understood and valued everything education has to offer, with this enthusiasm I enjoy helping others see their true potential.
 With an integrative and interactive approach tailored to each student I believe I can help motivate students and encourage them to be the best they can be.

 Education & Certification

-Graduate Degree: East West College of Natural Medicine - Current Grad Student, oriental medicine and acupuncture
+Graduate Degree: East West College of Natural Medicine - Master of Science, Acupuncture and Oriental Medicine

 Cellular and Molecular Biology, Microbiology, Chinese Medicine, Herbology, Playing the Theramin!

 CLEP Introductory Psychology

 CLEP Western Civilization I: Ancient Near East to 1648

 GED Reasoning Through Language Arts

 High School Biology